 Hey, teamwork anyone?

-So, for at least I week I watched.
-Every new customer, every new question I was asked, was intercepted by her and answered.
+So, for at least one week I observed my work environment.
+Every new customer, every new question that I was asked, was intercepted by her and answered.
 I felt like I was invisible and fading into the background.

 Tick.
 Tick.
 Tick.

-How much could I take?
-Staying silent in these situations give people permission to push boundaries.
+And I soon realized that staying silent in these situations gives people permission to push boundaries.

-To see how far they can push you.
+To see how much they can get away with.
 And then one day, you reach your limit.

 And that’s what happened to me.

 It’s something that stuck with me.
-And I always think of it before annoying situations.
+And I always think of it before these annoying situations.

 How-to fix this situation: